jckleiner/config/dotfiles/zsh/README.md

 # zsh, oh-my-zsh

 Oh My ZSH is a plugin that runs on top of ZSH.
-It provides a default config for ZSH (`~/. zhrc` file) and also provides themes and other features.
+It provides a default config for ZSH (`~/.zhrc` file) and also provides themes and other features.
 Keep in mind, if you create a new user, the user should have a home directory.
 Else the zsh configurator will not start.

 - In order for Oh-My-Zsh to work, Zsh must be installed.